Keiran Paster

 prof_pic.jpg

-I am a fifth-year PhD student in the Department of Computer Science at the University of Toronto.
-I am fortunate to be advised by Jimmy Ba and Sheila McIlraith.
-I am also affiliated with the Vector Institute.
+I am a fifth-year PhD candidate (on leave) in the Department of Computer Science at the University of Toronto and an early employee at xAI.

 selected publications